 Finally, after all these steps, if you find a suitable candidate, you will introduce them to the company.
 If the recruitment is successful before the contingency period ends, you get the amount you and your client had decided on earlier.
 This is the reason why this model is often called "No win, No fee".

 4. Let's Talk About Some Cash

-Although in a hurry, recruiters working in contingency recruitment agencies still manage to put in the time and effort required to notice how things work in their client's company they will be recruiting for and find a candidate with a skillset suitable for both the work culture and the job.
+Although in a hurry, recruiters working in contingency recruitment agencies still manage to put in the time and effort required to notice how things work in their client's company and find a candidate with a skillset suitable for both the company culture and the job.